Skip to content

 What Risks or Harms Can Affect the Scrotum?

-• Chronic overheating (tight clothing, hot baths).
+• Chronic overheating (tight clothing, hot baths)

-• Poor hygiene (leading to infections).
+• Poor hygiene (risking infections)

-• Complications from undiagnosed cancer or hernia.
+• Complications from missed cancer or hernia

 Myths vs. Facts Table